-78.1 DEVELOPMENT
+7.1 DEVELOPMENT

-The Medical Staff shall have the initial responsibility to bring before the Board of Directors formulated, adopted and recommended Medical Staff Rules & Regulations and amendments thereto, which shall be effective when approved by the Board of Directors.
-The Medical Staff shall exercise its responsibility in a reasonable, timely and responsible manner, reflecting the interest of providing patient care of recognized quality and efficiency and of maintaining a harmony of purpose and effort with the Chief Executive Officer, the Board of Directors and the community.
+The Medical Staff shall have the initial responsibility to bring before the Board formulated, adopted and recommended Medical Staff Rules & Regulations and amendments thereto which shall be effective when approved by the Board.
+The Medical Staff shall exercise its responsibility in a reasonable, timely and responsible manner, reflecting the interest or providing patient care of recognized quality and efficiency and of maintaining a harmony of purpose and effort with the CAO, the Board and the community.